alexlee39/cse15l-lab-reports/lab-report-3-week-6.md

 # Lab Report 3 :Github and Remote Server Conveniency

-For this lab report, we showcase multiple tasks that allow us to have more access to github commands, as well as working on some more git
+For this lab report, we showcase multiple tasks that allow us to have more access to github commands, as well as working on some more git commands.
 ## Number 1: SSH Configurations
 For this part of the lab, we did some configurations to make our lives easier everytime we log into the ieng6 server.
 To do this, we first had to create a config folder located on our .ssh directory on our local computer.
 ![SS](/labrep3ss/labrep3sshdirectory.png)